At a glance

 Korea is now more inclined to export its renowned beauty expertise beyond Asia, but that hasn’t always been the case.
 Korea’s main customer for cosmetics has been its neighbor, China for a very long time.
 Around the spring of 2017, China banned the export of Korean cosmetics to “punish” South Korea, as a result of a military decision taken by the South Korean government (notably the deployment of a defense system against missiles called THAAD), to which China is firmly opposed.
 The situation has since settled down between the two countries, but Korea knows that it can no longer depend on just one single country for the export of its products in these unstable times and that the Korean Beauty industry’s export strategy needs to open up and adapt to other markets.

-Naturally the first step of this opening was towards the United States, with which Korea has always had strong strategic, commercial and political ties.
+Naturally, the first step of this opening was towards the United States, with which Korea has always had strong strategic, commercial and political ties.
 The presence of a strong Korean-American community in the US has of course helped with this process.
 Korean immigration in the United States is even the third largest in the country (after Mexicans and Filipinos).
+(Edit 16/11/2023: apparently, I was probably wrong here, check the comments for more information in the matter!)

 As a result, K-Beauty has quickly become an integral part of the US cosmetics landscape.
 There has been a real shift in the perception of Korean cosmetics among American consumers in recent years.
 Considered initially with a bit of skepticism (“A snail slime product?
 Say whaat, did you say that was French or Korean!?”), Korean beauty products are now distributed much more widely and are almost becoming common beauty products in the United States, easier to find, and in almost any American drugstore.